 Participants will receive a certificate upon course completion.
-This course is delivered by the Northern Climate ExChange (NCE) of the Yukon Research Centre in partnership with Yukon Government's Climate Change Secretariat as part of NCE's (yukoncollege.yk.ca/node/206) Climate Change Information and Mainstreaming Program(CCIMP).
+This course is delivered by the Northern Climate ExChange (NCE) of the Yukon Research Centre in partnership with Yukon Government's Climate Change Secretariat as part of NCE's Climate Change Information and Mainstreaming Program (CCIMP).

-Cost of course: \$249
+Fees: Cost of course: \$249